KyoWuJiuJiu/SOL-Manager/README.md

 - Calculates best-fit arrangements for inner and master cartons while respecting configurable buffer sizes.
 - Converts between centimetres and inches, estimates package weight, and writes results back to the sheet.
 - Validates required numeric fields and surfaces issues through inline logs and toast messages.
+- Provides a "设置字段类型" toolbox so you can quickly convert Bitable columns to the expected field types (文本、整数、小数、货币、单选、人员、公式、日期)。
 - Zero-backend by default, but ready to call an external service via `src/config/config.ts` when needed.

 ## Prerequisites